 Finance for Pilot Training

-The price of the dream, explained clearly
+The price of the dream

 Pilot training in the UK is a significant financial commitment, often the largest investment a trainee will make before their first airline job.
-In 2025, typical costs run from £60,000 to £150,000 depending on the route you choose.
+In 2025, typical costs run from £20,000 to £150,000 depending on the route you choose.
 Integrated, airline-focused courses sit at the higher end, while modular paths can be more flexible but may take longer.
-Against a European backdrop of €50,000 to €140,000, the UK sits toward the upper range, reflecting our market’s focus on integrated training and premium facilities.
+Against a European backdrop of €20,000 to €140,000, the UK sits toward the upper range, reflecting our market’s focus on integrated training and premium facilities.

 The right finance is the one you can repay comfortably while building flight hours and experience.